 “That’s my secret, Cap: I’m always angry.“– The Hulk.

 Children consider superheroes their role models and assess their behavior and actions to be right.
 So watching their favorite superheroes getting angry and indulging in violence could make them act the same way.
+It’s important to approach such actions with caution since adulation of such behavior can have adverse effects on impressionable young minds.

 16. May not be child-friendly